Ramp

 ![[slack-pavel-slackmoji.jpg|We’re a big Slackmoji culture|300]]

-My onboarding task was to add mailed paper check as a payment method to Bill Pay.
+My onboarding task was to add mailed paper checks as a payment method to Bill Pay.
 Seemed straightforward enough, and I got it “done” — excited that I was *trusted* to! — but I was in for a hard reality check.
-We were printing, as the check’s memo, the contents of an “invoice number” field in the UI, rather than a distinct memo field.
-Also, we defaulted to Ramp’s office address for the `return_address`.

-Our punishment: a bunch of vendors who couldn’t figure out what the check was paying them for (they’d need the memo), and mailing them back to the Ramp office.
-My specific punishment: the guilt for inviting this hell onto my Product Ops counterpart Pravika, who’d joined the same time as me, and was in the NY office triaging hundreds of physical checks while I was supporting remotely.
+My specific punishment: guilt for inviting this hell onto my Product Ops counterpart Pravika, who’d joined the same time as me, and was in the NY office triaging hundreds of physical checks while I was supporting remotely.

-The sheer *reality* embedded in this problem space — the wrong bug causing actual physical mayhem — scratched a major itch for me.
+The sheer *reality* embedded in this problem space — the wrong bug causing physical mayhem — scratched a major itch for me.
 I wasn’t abstracted away from what we actually did for people.

-I’d see the names of the business in the tooling, sometimes their counterparty; and I felt a sense of responsibility around making sure these economic participants - patriots! - were able to get settled up.
-There was so much *meaning* embedded in the work, relative to anything I’d ever worked on.
+I’d see the names of the business in the tooling, sometimes that of their counterparty; and I felt a sense of responsibility re: making sure these economic participants - patriots! - were able to get settled up.

 ![[slack-pavel-couscous-gratitude.jpg|Couscous is our internal token of gratitude|400]]